-Inflation is a prominent discussion point as we near the end of 2021, as some consumer goods have reached historically high price points.
+Inflation is a prominent discussion point in 2022, as some consumer goods have reached historically high price points.

 Lost in the shuffle: Home insurance premiums are also sky-high after huge increases in the last few years.

 According to the Wall Street Journal, nationwide premiums increased 11.4% on average between 2017 and 2020, about 3.5% more than inflation during that same period.

 Prices increased at an even faster pace in 2021, rising 25% or more in parts of California and Florida.

 The average annual homeowners insurance premium in the United States is now $1,899, according to Policygenius.

 Lumber costs rose 42% from September 2017 to November 2021.
 A higher volume of natural disaster claims, supply chain shortages and other homebuilding materials going up in price are among the factors pushing up insurance costs, the Wall Street Journal reported.